utwente-db/QuestionMark/MANUAL.md

 prepare the dataset that is to be used for this benchmark.

 ## 2 - Prepare the benchmark
-- Set up a functioning database connection to the probabilistic database management system of choice.
+- Make sure the database management system of choice is running and is accepting connections.
 - Create a file called ```database.ini``` and fill in the credentials following the structure of ```database.ini.tmpl```.
-Open ```parameters.py``` and change the present parameters to the desired values.
+- Open ```parameters.py``` and change the present parameters to the desired values.
 The file provides information on what the parameters are used for.
 Also take a good look at what queries you want to include in the benchmark execution.
-For a clear image, it is advised to run the queries and update statements over separate benchmark runs.
+For a clearer result, it is advised to run the queries and update statements over separate benchmark runs.
-- In case you want to test the connection, set ```TEST``` to True, Go to ```manual.py``` and run ```run_benchmark```.
+- In case you want to test the connection, go to ```parameters.py``` and set ```TEST``` to True, Go to ```manual.py``` and run the script.
 When the connection is working, remember to set ```TEST``` back to False.

 ## 3 - Run the benchmark
-- Go to ```manual.py``` and run ```run_benchmark```.
+- Go to ```manual.py``` and run the script.

 ## 4 - Reading the results
-- _The benchmark produces two result sheets: ```QuestionMark_metrics_results.txt``` and ```QuestionMark_query_results.txt```.
+- _The benchmark produces two result sheets: ```QM_metrics_results.txt``` and ```QM_query_results.txt```.
 The first file contains all information on the metric data collected.
 The second file provides an overview of all the query results and runtimes._
 - The manual of QuestionMark: The Probabilistic Benchmark provides clear instructions on how to interpret the results.
-You can find this manual in the results folder.
+You can find this manual in the ```results``` folder.
 - You have now finished the benchmarking procedure!

 ## Including a new DBMS.